omid-h70/bank-service/README.md

-# Welcome To Go Simple Bank Service Channel
+# Welcome To Go Simple Bank Service
 Go Bank Transfer is a simple API for some card-to-card transaction routines, and then get the reports out of it
 This is an attempt to implement a clean architecture, and some other design patterns such as adapter and singelton in combination